ouzifeng/CI_PP3_FISHING_TACKLE_MANAGEMENT_APPLICATION/README.md

 ### Flowchart

-This floawchart was created using Lucidcharts to plot out how the user flows through the app
+This flowchart was created using Lucidcharts to plot out how the user flows through the app

 ## Technologies Used